Joey Meneses Player Props: Nationals vs. Angels

-On Tuesday, Joey Meneses (on the back of going 2-for-5 with a double) and the Washington Nationals face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
-First pitch is at 9:38 PM ET.
+Joey Meneses -- 0-for-3 in his most recent game -- will be in action for the Washington Nationals against the Los Angeles Angels, with Griffin Canning on the mound, on April 12 at 4:07 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5 with a double) against the Angels.
+In his previous game he had a hitless showing (0-for-3) against the Angels.

 Joey Meneses Game Info & Props vs. the Angels